autoplot/documentation/2023/installation.md

 For Windows, we have a installer.
 You can go to http://autoplot.org/jnlp/latest/ and download the "exe" link.
 This will run a windows installer and put in nice launchers on your machine.

 # Mac
 For Macs, we would normally have a .dmg that makes installation familiar, but we've had an issue where the one person who knows how to fix it is very busy with a new mission, and I haven't had time to figure out how to fix it myself.
 This should be available sometime in the next six months.
-So instead, you should do what the Linux people do, which I think is what you were already doing.
+So instead, you should do what the Linux people do.

 # Linux, but also Mac and Windows
 For Linux (or Macs or Windows), download the latest "single-jar" file, which contains the app, but does not contain Java.
 You can test to see if Java is on your machine by entering at the command line: